Imperial College London

 Summary

-I am an Imperial College Research Fellow (ICRF) based in the MRC centre for Global Infectious Disease Analysis in the School of Public Health at Imperial College, London.
-I am interested in applying and developing novel methods for outbreak analysis to help inform policy makers in real time.
+I am a visiting researcher based in the MRC centre for Global Infectious Disease Analysis in the School of Public Health at Imperial College, London.
+I hold this position alongside being a Lecturer in Statistical Science at the University of Bristol.
+I am interested in developing and applying novel methods for infectious disease outbreak analysis to help inform policy makers in real time.
+My current research focuses on developing spatial temporal transmission models alongside estimating the number of children affected by COVID-19 and crises.

-I am currently part of the Imperial College COVID-19 response team looking at real time modelling of Rt across Europe and the USA.
+I previously was part of the Imperial College COVID-19 response team looking at real time modelling of Rt across Europe and the USA and the 2018 Ebola response team.

-I am a numerical modeller by background and was previously funded through a Bill & Melinda Gates Foundation grant to use mathematical models of malaria endemic areas to answer policy related questions.
-I mainly focused on two projects: modelling the impact of pyrethroid resistance on the mass community effect of insecticide treated nets and identifying gaps in current malaria interventions where the RTS,S malaria vaccine could be targeted.
+I am a numerical modeller by background and was previously funded through a Imperial College Research Fellowship developing Hawkes Processes as a method for infectious disease outbreak and a Bill & Melinda Gates Foundation grant to use mathematical models of malaria endemic areas to answer policy related questions.
+For this grant I mainly focused on two projects: modelling the impact of pyrethroid resistance on the mass community effect of insecticide treated nets and identifying gaps in current malaria interventions where the RTS,S malaria vaccine could be targeted.

 Selected Publications